klaviyo-labs/Pet-Party-Planner/README.md

-# Pet Party Planner
+# Example OAuth Integration - Pet Party Planner

-## A Klaviyo Example OAuth Application

-The purpose of this application is to give an example of how Klaviyo's OAuth authentication combined with the powerful public API can create a unique Klaviyo Integration.

-## What this app does

-This application is an example of a Klaviyo OAuth integration which is used for pet party planning.
-It uses Klaviyo and a separate database to store all party attendees' info.
-This app will help you understand how to successfully set up OAuth with Klaviyo and make calls with our server-side API.
+The purpose of this application is to provide an example of how Klaviyo's OAuth authentication, combined with the powerful public API, can create a unique Klaviyo OAuth integration.
+It is intended to help you understand how to successfully set up OAuth with Klaviyo and make calls with our server-side API.

-This app is not designed be used as the basis for your OAuth app.
-Rather, use this as an educational resource to understand the OAuth flow.
+This app is not designed be used as scaffolding for creating your OAuth app.
+Rather, use this as an educational resource to better understand the OAuth flow.

 ### Features